Minnesota Timberwolves: 1989–1995: team creation and early years

 The Timberwolves debuted on November 3, 1989, losing to the Seattle SuperSonics on the road 106–94.
 Five days later, they made their home debut at the Hubert H. Humphrey Metrodome, losing to the Chicago Bulls 96–84.
 Two nights later on November 10, the Wolves got their first win, beating the Philadelphia 76ers at home 125–118.
 The Timberwolves, led by Tony Campbell with 23.2 ppg, went on to a 22–60 record, finishing in sixth place in the Midwest Division.
-Playing in the Hubert H. Humphrey Metrodome, the expansion Timberwolves set an NBA record by drawing over 1 million fans to their home games.
+Despite their losing record, the Timberwolves set an NBA record for attendance, drawing over 1 million fans to their home games.
 This included a crowd of 49,551 on April 17, 1990, which saw the Timberwolves lose to the Denver Nuggets 99–88 in the final home game of the season.

 The next season, the team moved into their permanent home, the Target Center, and improved somewhat, finishing 29–53.
 However, they fired their head coach, Bill Musselman.
 They fared far worse in the 1991–92 NBA season under Musselman's successor, ex-Celtics coach Jimmy Rodgers, finishing with an NBA-worst 15–67 record.
 Looking to turn the corner, the Wolves hired former Detroit Pistons general manager Jack McCloskey to the same position, but even with notable first-round selections such as Christian Laettner and Isaiah Rider, the Timberwolves were unable to duplicate McCloskey's "Detroit Bad Boys" success in the Twin Cities, finishing 19–63 and 20–62 the next two seasons.
 One of the few highlights from that era was when the Target Center served as host of the 1994 All-Star Game where Rider won the Slam Dunk Contest with his between-the-leg "East Bay Funk Dunk".